bayankharosheh3/XO/README.md

 # XO Game

-This is a simple web-based XO game built using pure JavaScript, HTML, and CSS.
+This is a simple web-based XO game built using JavaScript, HTML, and CSS.
 It's designed for two players and is fully responsive.
 It can be played on desktop or mobile devices.

 # Deployment
 You can play the game by visiting the following link: